DandelionSprout/adfilt/.github/CONTRIBUTING.md

 If possible, change the `!
 Version:` date if you're making a pull request, into the date where the pull request is submitted to me.
 If the existing date is the same as the submission date, increase its `v` number by one instead.

+The day should be written as 2 digits, but nothing bad will happen if it doesn't.

+Likewise, the date should be based on Central European (Summer) Time, but once more, nothing bad will happen if it doesn't.

 ### Syntaxes

 For entries that start with `||` or `@@||`, the following applies (Note the use of or absense of `^`):